-Max Steinberg, chair of the 2018 International Business Festival, said: "The Indian business community is a critical audience for the 2018 International Business Festival.
-As close trade partners, the Indian and UK business communities have a long histbory of collaboration.
+Max Steinberg, chair of the 2018 International Business Festival, said: "The Chinese business community is a critical audience for the 2018 International Business Festival.
+The Chinese and UK business communities have a long history of collaboration and cross-border development.
 Our festival will provide a strong opportunity for start-ups, SMEs and larger corporations to develop import/export partnerships and generate new business.
-In 2016, nine percent of companies participating were headquartered in India; many saw great value in their attendance."
+In 2016, 23 percent of companies participating were headquartered in China; many saw great value in their attendance."

 Amanda Murphy, Head of Commercial Banking for HSBC UK, said: "SMEs are the lifeblood of the UK economy and for many there is an appetite to grow their business through